junaid9pk/dots/README.md

-# dots (Configurations in motion)
+# Configurations in motion

-My portable, cross-platform terminal and developer environment.

-This repository contains only the CLI and terminal-based tools that I take with me to every machine (like my work laptop), cleanly separated from my heavier, OS-specific desktop configurations.
+This repository contains only the CLI and terminal-based tools that I take with me to every machine.

 ## Contents
 - **Neovim** (`nvim/`)